zone117x/node-cryptonote-pool/README.md

     "enabled": true,
-    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 5000000000, //(min units) fee to pay for each transaction "minPayment": 100000000000, //(min units) miner balance required before sending payment "denomination": 100000000000 //(min units) truncate to this precision and store remainder },
+    "interval": 600, //how often to run in seconds "maxAddresses": 50, //split up payments if sending to more than this many addresses "transferFee": 5000000000, //fee to pay for each transaction "minPayment": 100000000000, //miner balance required before sending payment "denomination": 100000000000 //truncate to this precision and store remainder },

 /* Module that monitors the submitted block maturities and manages rounds.
-Confirmed blocks mark the end of a round where workers' balances are increased in proportion to their shares. */ "blockUnlocker": {
+Confirmed blocks mark the end of a round where workers' balances are increased in proportion to their shares. */
+"blockUnlocker": {
     "enabled": true,
-    "interval": 30, //how often to check block statuses in seconds "depth": 60, //block depth required to send payments (CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW) "poolFee": 2 //2% pool fee
+    "interval": 30, //how often to check block statuses in seconds

+    /* Block depth required for a block to unlocked/mature.
+Found in daemon source as the variable CRYPTONOTE_MINED_MONEY_UNLOCK_WINDOW */
+    "depth": 60,
+    "poolFee": 2 //2% pool fee
 },